 kalte Kunst? — zum Standort der heutigen Malerei by Karl Gerstner, 1963.
 2nd ed., first published in 1957.
 Arthur Niggli GmbH, Teufen AR, Switzerland.
 7.5 x 8, n.p. [approx. 58] with German text.
 A sophisticated production with french fold printed covers and three different paper stocks, fold-outs, and specialty printing throughout.
 Beautifully printed in Switzerland; with a meticulous design by Karl Gerstner.

-A very good plus, rare publication with light wear.
-A 2” split to the spine heel and a tiny chip to some pages.
-Some pages are starting to pull from the binding, one silkscreen is detached and when laid flat you can see the spine; common with this binding/volume.
+A very good plus, rare publication with light handling and wear to the covers and a 1.5” split to the spine heel.
+Some pages are starting to pull from the binding, the Max Bill silkscreen is neatly detached and when laid flat you can see the spine; common with this fragile binding and volume.
 Despite any flaws, highly recommended.